icubam/icubam/dev_install.md

 Create a fake database in order to be able to play with it:
 `python scripts/populate_db_fake.py`

-The databse will be named `test.db`.
+The database will be named `test.db`.

 ## Running locally